ramonn76/HardCloud/index.md

 computation to the HARP2 platform or to an emulator (for debug purpose).

 The following example shows the syntax that was adopted.
-The *device(HARPSIM)* clause indicates that the execution will be performed by the emulator.
+The *device(HARPSIM)* clause indicates that the execution will be performed by the HARP2 emulator.
 Optionally to HARPSIM, one can use the HARP device that instructs the HardCloud to generate code for the real HARP instead of for the emulator.
 The *map(:to)* clause indicates the data that will be sent to the accelerator, while the *map(:from)* indicates the data that will be get from the accelerator as a result.
-The clause *use(hrw)* especifies that the following code block will use a pre-designed hardware module.
+The clause *use(hrw)* especifies that the following code block will use a pre-designed hardware module (loopback) to do the computation instead of the C code following the annotation.
 Finally, the clause *module(loopback)* indicates the hardware bitstream to configure the FPGA.

 {% highlight C %}